Qualtrics: 2020–present

-In May 2022, Qualtrics announced that they would go live on Amazon Web Services (AWS) cloud infrastructure in London in the second half of 2022.
-Qualtrics customers would be able to access Qualtrics XM/OS platform locally via AWS London region.
-Furthermore, Qualtrics announced that they would be opening a London office and customer experience centre.
+In May 2022, Qualtrics announced it would go live on Amazon Web Services (AWS) cloud infrastructure in London in the second half of 2022.
+Qualtrics customers would be able to access the XM Platform locally via AWS London region.
+Furthermore, Qualtrics announced it would be opening a London office and customer experience centre.

-Divestment by SAP SE

 In March 2023, a group of investors including private equity firm Silver Lake, CPP Investment Board, and co-founder Ryan Smith agreed to buy Qualtrics from SAP in an all-cash deal worth $12.5 billion.

-Silver Lake acquisition

-Silver Lake first invested more than $500m in Qualtrics during the company's IPO in 2021.
-In March 2023, it was announced that Silver Lake agreed to take Qualtrics private.
+Silver Lake first invested more than $500 million in Qualtrics during the company's IPO in 2021.
+In March 2023, Silver Lake agreed to take Qualtrics private.
 In June 2023, the Qualtrics acquisition by Silver Lake was completed.
-At the time of the close, the Qualtrics deal was the single largest investment in Silver Lake's near quarter-century history.
+At the time of the close, the Qualtrics deal was the single largest investment in Silver Lake's history.

 In connection with the close, Accel, a global venture capital firm, as well as BDT & MSD Partners, a merchant bank built to serve the distinct needs of business owners and strategic, long-term investors; and DFO Management, the family investment office of Michael Dell, joined Silver Lake in investing in Qualtrics.
-Accel, which was one of Qualtrics's earliest investors, invested $500 million.
+Accel, which was one of Qualtrics' earliest investors, invested $500 million.
 BDT & MSD Partners and DFO Management each made a co-investment of $250 million, for an aggregate commitment of $500 million.

+In August 2025, Qualtrics and PureSpectrum entered into a partnership aimed at accelerating research teams' access to market insights related to synthetic research capabilities.
+Through the agreement, PureSpectrum designated Qualtrics as its exclusive synthetic panel provider.

+In October 2025, Qualtrics announced the acquisition of Indiana-based healthcare-focused technology company Press Ganey for $6.75 billion, including debt, making it the company's largest acquisition to date.
+The acquisition, which was finalized in May 2026, expanded Qualtrics’ healthcare network to include 41,000 facilities using Press Ganey Forsta systems.
+Qualtrics' acquisition of Press Ganey Forsta was reportedly the largest technology acquisition in Utah history.

+On February 3, 2026, Qualtrics named Jason Maynard its new CEO and appointed Maynard to its board of directors.
+Maynard, the former executive vice president of revenue operations at Oracle, replaced Jim Whitehurst and Mark Gillett, who became interim co-CEOs after Zig Serafin stepped down as CEO in October 2025.

+In March 2026, the PGA Tour named Qualtrics the official tool of its new "Voice of the Gallery" program, part of the Tour's Fan Forward initiative.

+At Qualtrics' X4 Experience Management Summit in March 2026, the company introduced new artificial intelligence capabilities, including synthetic consumer panels that allow organizations to simulate how consumers may respond to research questions.
+The panels were tested by Google, Navy Federal Credit Union, and Dollar Shave Club, among other companies.